christian-kento-rasmussen/US-Congress-Twitter-Behavior/content/evolving-dynamics.md

 ---
 title: Evolving Democrat-Republican Dynamics
-prev: "/"
+prev: "congressional-communities"
-next: network-analysis
 ---

-As a final analysis we wanted to see if these measure and conclusions changes over the 6 years we have data on.
-To start this analysis, we have plottet below the assortivity coefficient for each year.
+As a final analysis we wanted to see if these measures and conclusions changes over the 6 years we have data on.
+To start this analysis, we have plotted the assortativity coefficient (fraction of tweets to members in the same party) for each year.
+Together with the proportion of tweets between the different parties for each year.

 ![](/images/Assortativity-timeline.png)

-From the above plot we can see that.
+From the above plot we can see that the assortativity coefficient is increasing over time.
+And the cross-party communication is decreasing.
+This shows that the party members are becoming more polarized as the on average talk with less people from the other party year-to-year.

-When looking at the modularity of the communities found in the preview section, we can see that the modularity is decreasing over time.
-This means that the communities are becoming less and less distinct.
-This is also supported by the fact that the assortativity coefficient is decreasing over time.
+When looking at the modularity of the Louvain communities found in the previous section, we can see that the modularity has increased from 2017 to 2023.
+This means that the communities are becoming more distinct and less overlapping.
+This is also a sign of polarization.

 ![](/images/Modularity-timeline.png)

+These measures shows a worrying trend in the US political landscape on social media.
+The communities are becoming more distinct, which indicates that parties are becoming more polarized.
+Assuming political discourse on twitter is consistent with the political discourse of congress in general, the US congress is undergoing a troublesome evolution that could hinder the US democratic process.

 <!--
 ## How we have created our dataset